Spin-flip hot spots in ultrathin films of monovalent metals: Enhancement and anisotropy of the Elliott-Yafet parameter: Results and discussion

-In Fig.~\ref{anibsqAu} (top and middle), the distribution of spin-mixing parameter on the Fermi surface of a 10-layer Au(001) film with the spin-quantization axis along [001] (left) and along the [100]-direction (right) is shown in a color code.
-It is easily seen (see middle panel for a focused view) that spin-flip hot spots are found near the edge of Brillouin zone.
-While for most \vc{k}-points inside the Brillouin zone the spin-mixing parameter has a value less than 0.05, at the edge of the Brillouin zone it exhibits very high values reaching even the maximal value of fully spin-mixed states, $b^2_{\vc{k}}=\frac{1}{2}$.
-The anisotropy is already exposed by the observation that the color-coded texture of $b^2_{\vc{k}}$ in the left panel of Fig.~\ref{anibsqAu} ($\sqa\parallel[001]$) is different (and more symmetric) than the one on the right panel ($\sqa\parallel[100]$), especially if one focuses on the region close to the hot spots.
+Now we examine the distribution of $b^2_{\vc{k}}$ on the Fermi surfaces of the ultrathin films.
+Fig.~\ref{anibsqAu} (top and middle) illustrates the distribution of the spin-mixing parameter on the Fermi surface of a 10-layer Au(001) film for two spin-quantization axes, left panel along the [001] direction and right one along the [100]-direction.
+It is easily seen (see middle panel for finer detail) that spin hot-spots are found near the edge of the Brillouin zone.
+While for most \vc{k}-points inside the Brillouin zone the spin-mixing parameter has a value of less than 0.05, at the edge of the Brillouin zone it exhibits very high values reaching even the maximal value of fully spin-mixed states, $b^2_{\vc{k}}=\frac{1}{2}$.
+The anisotropy of the spin-mixing parameter is already disclosed by the sheer observation of the difference between the color-coded textures of $b^2_{\vc{k}}$ in the left panel of Fig.~\ref{anibsqAu} ($\sqa\parallel[001]$) and the right panel ($\sqa\parallel[100]$), especially if one focuses on the hot-spot.
+The symmetry of the distribution of $b^2_{\vc{k}}$ depends also on the choice of the spin-quantization axis.
+From Fig.~\ref{anibsqAu} (top) it is obvious that the [100]-direction lowers the symmetry with respect to the [001]-direction leading to an asymmetric distribution of the values of $b^2_{\vc{k}}$.

-Taking the average over the Fermi surface, we obtain $b^2([001])=0.064$ for Au(001) with $\sqa\parallel[001]$.
-This value is considerably higher than the value of 0.03 that we find for bulk Au or of 0.035 that we find for Au(111) 10-layer films; the latter show no hot-spots but have Rashba-type surface states\cite{lashell96,henk03} with an enhanced spin-mixing parameter.\cite{heers11} On the contrary, in the (001) thin films, there are no surface states at the Fermi level, yet the value of $b^2$ is higher.
-This goes to show the importance of the spin-flip hot spots in this case.
-To estimate the contribution of spin-flip hot spots to the total spin-mixing parameter, we perform the integration in Eq.~(\ref{bsq}) only for the {\bf k}-points belonging to a small region around the hot spots.
-The results show that 49\% of spin-mixing parameter in Au(001) comes from the hot spots.
+Summing up over the Fermi surface, we obtain $b^2([001])=0.065$ for Au(001).
+This value is considerably higher than the value of 0.03 that we find for bulk Au or of 0.035 that we find for a 10-layer Au(111) film; (111) films show no hot-spots but have Rashba-type surface states\cite{lashell96,henk03} causing an enhanced spin-mixing parameter.\cite{heers11} On the contrary, in the (001) thin films, there are no surface states at the Fermi level, yet the value of $b^2$ is higher.
+This demonstrates the importance of the spin-flip hot-spots in this case.
+To estimate the contribution of hot-spots to the total spin-mixing parameter, we perform the integration in Eq.~(\ref{bsq}) only for the {\bf k}-points belonging to a small area around the hot-spots and quantify the area by its contribution to the density of states at \EF.
+We find that an area contributing to 4\% of $n(\EF)$ contributes by 41\% to the $b^2$ for Cu; an area contributing to 9\% of the DOS contributes to 14\% of the $b^2$ for Ag; and an area contributing to 10\% of $n(\EF)$ contributes by 52\% to the $b^2$ for Au.